kamranahmedse/tweet-counter/README.md

 # Tweet Counter
-> Chrome Extension - Bring back the character counter in tweet box
+> Chrome Extension - Bring back the character counter in all the tweet boxes

 ![](https://i.imgur.com/ZtdB6PL.png)

 ## Installation

-Install it from the [Chrome web store]() or [install it manually by cloning](https://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system/247654#247654)
+Install it from the [Chrome web store](https://goo.gl/7sxkCd) or [install it manually by cloning](https://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system/247654#247654)

 Voila! you have got your 140 character limit back